FLU VACCINATION FOR

 Breastfeeding and Flu Vaccines

 Breastfeeding women should get a flu vaccine to protect themselves and their babies from flu.
 Getting vaccinated reduces a mother's risk of getting flu and passing the flu on to her baby.
-This is especially important for children younger than 6 months old since they are too young to receive influenza vaccine themselves.
+This is especially important for children younger than 6 months old since they are too young to receive an influenza vaccine themselves.
 Women who get the flu vaccine while breastfeeding also pass along protective antibodies to their infants through breast milk.
 According to the Centers for Disease Control and Prevention (CDC), flu vaccination is safe for breastfeeding mothers and their infants.

 Common Questions About Breastfeeding and the Flu: